CEJamesW/FakeKeep/README.md

 # FakeKeep
-A fake version of Keep, used to forge clock in times
+A fake version of the Keep app with the package name muyunad.fake.keep.
+It allows users to arbitrarily modify check-in counts and various exercise parameters.